kkmhogen/KBeaconDemo_Ios/README.md

 }
 ```

-3. The app can read the button current trigger paramaters from KBeacon by follow code
+3. The app can read the button current trigger parameters from KBeacon by follow code

 ```objective-c
  //read button trigger information